VCityTeam/UD-Graph/Readme.md

 See [here](./Datasets/Readme.md) for more information.

 ### Ontologies
-Contains the most up to date versions of several proposed ontologies, notably several ontologies based on the CityGML model.
+Up to date versions of several proposed ontologies are available on [https://datasets.liris.cnrs.fr/rdfowl-urban-data-ontologies-version1](https://datasets.liris.cnrs.fr/rdfowl-urban-data-ontologies-version1), notably several ontologies based on the CityGML model.
-See [here](./Ontologies/Readme.md) for more information.

-These ontologies are created using model driven transformations and scripts in the [Transformations](./Transformations) directory.
+Some of these ontologies are created using model driven transformations and scripts in the [Transformations](./Transformations) directory.
 Minor ontology editing is done using the [Protégé](https://protege.stanford.edu/) resource, which is supported by grant GM10331601 from the National Institute of General Medical Sciences of the United States National Institutes of Health.

 ### SPARQL Queries
 Contains basic queries to be used on the RDF generated from XML to OWL scripts and their results.